The Yes Album: Reception

 The album had a positive reception from critics.
 John Koegel, writing for Rolling Stone, praised the instrumental unity between Squire, Howe and Kaye, but missed the cover songs present in the band's earlier albums.
 The album is one of three by Yes to appear in the book 1,000 Recordings to Hear Before You Die.
 Author Tom Moon preferred the group unity that he felt was missing on later releases and gave a positive impression of Anderson's vocals, saying the melodies in "I've Seen All Good People" were "instantly singable and still somehow deep."
 The album is also featured in the book 1001 Albums You Must Hear Before You Die.

 In 2000 it was voted number 317 in Colin Larkin's All Time Top 1000 Albums.

 Anderson was worried about the initial response to the album, but after about a month noticed that fans started singing along at concerts, and concluded that this musical style could be developed and still remain popular.
 Kaye concluded that overall it was "quite a simple album, considering where Yes went onto from there."
 Rush singer and bassist Geddy Lee included The Yes Album among his favourite albums.
 Genesis keyboardist Tony Banks has said it is his favourite Yes album and that he preferred the band when Kaye was a member.
 "It was the addition of Steve Howe's guitar pyrotechnics that finally allowed Yes to find their true identity.
-The Yes Album is a giant leap forward," wrote J. D. Considine in The New Rolling Stone Album Guide.
+The Yes Album is a giant leap forward," wrote J. D. Considine in the 2008 New Rolling Stone Album Guide.

 Reissues

 The Yes Album was remastered and reissued in 2003 by Rhino Records with several bonus tracks, including a studio version of "Clap", entitled as Howe intended.
 In 2014, Steven Wilson of Porcupine Tree created a new stereo mix and a 5.1 surround sound mix, available as either a DVD or Blu-ray Disc.
-It was released on 21 April with bonus tracks including the studio version of "Clap", an extended version of "A Venture", and an alternate version of the album with live tracks, single edits, and an extended mix.
+It was released on 21 April with bonus tracks including the studio version of "Clap", an extended version of "A Venture", and an alternative version of the album with live tracks, single edits, and an extended mix.
 The Blu-ray version also features an instrumental version of the album, a needle drop sample of the original vinyl release, and additional live tracks.
+More recently, it was reissued by Rhino in 2023 as a super deluxe edition, featuring the original album, instrumental tracks, studio recordings, live recordings, remixes, and other bonus tracks.